XYGaoG/xygaog.github.io/_pages/about.md

 Honors and Awards
 ======
-* China National Scholarship (1/113 in the School of Information and Communications Engineering, Xi'an Jiaotong University)
+* China National Scholarship, the Ministry of Education of China (1/113 in the School of Information and Communications Engineering, Xi'an Jiaotong University)

 * China National Silver Award, China College Students’ Entrepreneurship National Competition (National A Class Competition)